-Registration for this class has ended.
-If you registered, you will be able to access the lessons on this page starting with lesson 1 on June 3.
+UPDATE: Due to shipping delays, the start date of this class has moved to June 30.
+If you registered, you will be able to access the lessons on this page starting with lesson 1 on June 30.
 You must be a registered student and logged in to access the course content below.

 Based on one of teacher Terry Dryden’s favorite American quilt patterns, our online class Vintage Log Cabin introduces the stitcher to the idea of interpreting a quilt design with needlework stitches to produce the vintage look of the original quilts.